 The latter option might not be very safe because the color might fade more than desired.
 It is safer to store the flowers white and then color with dust petals, edible spray or airbrush on D- day.

 A food dehydrator is a kitchen appliance that’s used to remove moisture from food.
-Although originally designed for drying food, cake decorators have found it quite useful for speedy things up when decorating.
+Although originally designed for drying food, cake decorators have found it quite useful for speeding things up when decorating.

 If you find yourself running late or having to deliver an emergency order with gum paste decorations, this would help.